-LIMIT SWITCHES AND MAXIMUM LEVEL LAMP
+LIMIT SWITCHES

 The leveling system is equipped with left and right level limit switches that disable the automatic leveling when the combine reaches its maximum leveling capability in either direction.
 These switches are preset by the installer at either the maximum leveling capability of the combine or in some cases at a lesser angle to provide for proper tire clearance.
 It is important to note that in the event of a limit switch failure the combine may continue to level to its maximum capability.
 Care should be taken to make sure tire clearances are adequate in the maximum level position to prevent damage to the tire or chassis in the event that a limit switch failure should occur.
-The limit switches also actuate the maximum level lamp that indicates to the operator when the combine has reached its maximum leveling capability.
-The operator should daily level the combine to its maximum level position, with the bulk tank empty, using the manual leveling switch to insure the limit switches and maximum level lamp are operational.
-The maximum level lamp will only light when the manual switch is held into the left or right leveling position or the system is in the automatic mode when the combine reaches maximum level.
+The operator should daily level the combine to its maximum level position, with the bulk tank empty, using the manual leveling switch to insure the limit switches are operational.

-IMPORTANT:

-With certain tire selections the limit switches can be used to prevent the need to modify the sheet metal on the left and right side panels of the combine.
-Installation of level limit stops is recommended to prevent sheet damage in the event of a limit switch failure.(See Pg.19)
+IMPORTANT: With certain tire selections the limit switches can be used to prevent the need to modify the sheet metal on the left and right side panels of the combine.

 To set the limit switches, first park the combine on level ground and block the tires.
 Then raise the feeder spout and lock the feeder lift cylinder.
-Place the auto/manual-leveling switch in the manual position.
-Lean the combine to the left to maximum level.
+Place the auto/on/off-leveling switch in the off position (Auto/On/Off Leveling Switch LED Indicator Light will go out).
+Lean the combine to the left to maximum level of the cylinders or to the maximum point that there is no sheet metal to tire interference.
+It may be a good practice to level a small distance, stop and check for clearance issues before continuing.
 Next, turn on the parking brake and shut down the machine.
 The limit switches are located on each side of the control box near the main pivot pin.
 Align the limit switch actuator bracket so that it is aligned with the left limit switch.
 Adjust the left limit switch actuator bolt one turn past the point where you can hear the contacts on the limit switch snap.
 Repeat this process for the right limit switch.